-The annual Member Recognition Program runs from July 1 through June 30, and points are cumulative from year-to-year.
-Each August, the WASB sends out a Member Recognition Report, which reflects WASB programs attended for that year and the total accumulated points.
-Qualifying board members receive pins and certificates at their Regional Meeting that fall.
+The annual Member Recognition Program runs from July 1 through June 30, and points are cumulative from year to year.
+In August, the WASB sends a Member Recognition Report to each school board member who qualified for a new level that year.
+Qualifying board members are recognized with recognition pins and certificates at a WASB Fall Regional Meeting.

 If every member of your board has received or will receive a member recognition award, your district is eligible for special recognition.
 To receive this recognition, contact the WASB.

 New board members are encouraged to utilize the WASB Introduction to School Board Service Guide as a professional development guide to ensure that they receive training in:

 • Finances and facilities, and

 • Advocacy and community relations.

 As a component of the Member Recognition Program, the Introduction to Board Service Guide helps new members track their attendance at WASB events to ensure they receive training in a wide array of topics in their first years of service.
 Board members receive additional Member Recognition Program points for completing the guide.